fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ```

-Reducer is never supposed to be called directly from the applications code.
+Reducer is never supposed to be called directly from the application's code.
 Reducer is only given as a parameter to the _createStore_-function which creates the store:

 ```js
 import { createStore } from 'redux'